giellalt/lang-gle/gle.md

 #### RULE TO LENITE VERBS AFTER THE NEGATIVE PARTICLE NÍ

 #### RULE TO LENITE VERBS IN THE PAST TENSE AFTER THE NEGATIVE PARTICLE NÍOR

-**ADD:msyn-len-after-prep**: rule to add lenition to nouns following prepositions

 Template rule to delete A and modify B in A B strings: